Susan is back with another great recipe! This one she had on Easter Sunday!

 I also hope you enjoyed your family and friends over the holidays.
 I had a lovely day visiting with my son and his beautiful wife at their home in Georgia.

-We started the day at their awesome church and ended it with a torte that was made from an almond flavored cake, layered with a raspberry lemon filling (4 layers) and topped with a chocolate Ganache.
+We started the day at their awesome church and ended it with an almond raspberry torte that was made from an almond flavored cake, layered with a raspberry lemon filling (4 cake layers) and topped with a chocolate Ganache.
 Are you kidding?

 - Cooking spray